No-Hair Theorem in the Wake of Event Horizon Telescope: Hair parameter in the light of the EHT shadow of M87*

 Figs. \ref{DC1} and \ref{DC2} show that $\Delta C$ increases with the BH rotation as well as both negative and positive values of hair parameter $\epsilon$.
 In the EHT, assuming that the geometry of M87* supermassive BH is described by the Kerr spacetime metric, then the value of DC reported is bounded by $\Delta C \lesssim0.1$ \cite{Akiyama:2019cqa}.
 It can be seen from black curves in the left panels of Figs. \ref{DC1} and \ref{DC2} that from the view of the observer located in the observation angle $\theta_0=17^{\circ}$ (as imposed by EHT), the constraint $\Delta C \lesssim 0.1$ is satisfied for the standard Kerr BH ($\epsilon=0$) with spin parameters $0<a_*<1$, while in extreme value $a_*=1$, it is refuted.
-In this regard, already in \cite{Bambi:2019tjh} has supplied an exact analysis of the relation between, the BH spin $a_*$ and observation angle $\theta_0$ with the aforementioned constraint on DC which confirm our statement here.
-As a common feature arising from both figures is that higher values of the BH rotation parameter $a_*$ implies lower chances of the deformation parameter $\epsilon$ to play a role.
-Actually, in the extreme case of rotation $a_*=1$, for none of the negative and positive values of $\epsilon$, are not possible to meet the upper bound $\Delta C \lesssim0.1$, meaning ruling out the hairy Kerr spacetime at hand.
-In this regard, by adopting the Kerr-like objects (whether BH or naked singularity), and utilizing the M87* parameters in the DC given by Eq. (\ref{DeltaC}) via the full scan of parameter space in the region $(a_*,\epsilon)$, one can get a more transparent intuition of constraints on the deformation parameter $\epsilon$ in interplay with the spin parameter $a_*$, see Fig. \ref{pscc}.
-This figure lets us probe the deformation parameter in detail such that by fixing the highest value reported by EHT, $a_*=0.94$, the accepting chance of hair parameter with $\epsilon>0$ is insignificant in comparison with the case $\epsilon<0$.
+This statement is supported by analysis performed in \cite{Bambi:2019tjh}.
+A common feature of both figures is that by going to higher values of the BH rotation parameter $a_*$, the deformation parameter $\epsilon$ has lower chances of play a role.
+Actually, in the extreme case of rotation $a_*=1$, for none of the negative and positive values of $\epsilon$, there are not possible to meet the upper bound $\Delta C \lesssim0.1$.
+It means ruling out the hairy Kerr spacetime at hand.
+In this regard, by considering both the Kerr-like objects and utilizing the M87* parameters in the DC given by Eq. (\ref{DeltaC}), one can have a more transparent understanding of constraints on the deformation parameter $\epsilon$.
+It is done through the full scan of parameter space in the region $a_*-\epsilon$ in interplay with the spin parameter $a_*$, see Fig. \ref{pscc}.
+This figure lets us probe the deformation parameter in detail.
+As we can see by fixing the highest value reported by EHT, $a_*=\mid0.94\mid$, the chance of stay at the play of the hair parameter with $\epsilon>0$ is insignificant in comparison with the case $\epsilon<0$.
 Namely, by having DC from EHT observation, one cannot conclusively rule out the non of both Kerr-like solutions expected from the deformed Kerr spacetime metric (\ref{metric}), signaling a possible violation for NHT.
-However, as can be seen, the closer the measurements are to the extreme limit of the rotation parameter in the future, the more likely it is that the Kerr naked solution will be ruled out.
+However, as can be seen, the closer measurements are to the extreme limit of the rotation parameter, the more likely it is that the Kerr naked solution will rule out.